readthedocs/blog/securing-build-processes.rst

 or `readthedocs-build`_,
 that would greatly increase the speed that we can migrate to those solutions.
 Also,
-if you are knowledgeable in ways of locking docker down even more, we would love to talk.
+if you are knowledgeable in ways of locking Docker down even more, we would love to talk.

 You can email us at <security@readthedocs.org> for any issues that might be security related.